 This event gives the start-up the opportunity to practice presenting to investors and others interested in the Detroit Area entrepreneurial community.
 Each presentation will reflect NEF training on what is important to communicate and what not to do.
 They would greatly appreciate your feedback, insights and encouragement.
 You will also learn a few tips and techniques in sharpening your own pitch for your venture.

 Join us at this ONLINE meeting to ask questions, keep pace with local entrepreneurs, and connect with people who support the local start-up community.

-The event is FREE.
-Registration is required.
-The webinar meeting starts at 4:00 PM and will end at 5:30 PM.
+The ONLINE ONLY meeting opens at 4:00 pm and will end at 5:30 PM.